| |

 In Unix, a BSD Jail limits the scope of root.
 Unlike a simple chroot, it isolates users, processes, and networking.
 You can destroy your own environment — but you can’t touch the kernel or other jails.

-In Azure, we must apply the same logic.
+In Azure, we apply the same logic.
 The Subscription is the Jail.

-The Explicit Threat Model This pattern is explicitly designed to prevent:
+The explicit threat model.
+This Azure landing zone governance pattern is explicitly designed to prevent:

 The goal isn’t to prevent mistakes.
 The goal is to make mistakes survivable.